 two glasses with drinks on a beach

 This year, ahead of peak travel season, hot spots in Ibiza and Majorca announced an alcohol ban to promote responsible tourism.
 While this may seem like they’re turning down the heat of our summer fun, we can still enjoy sun, sea, and zero-proof sangria this season.
 Let’s dive into everything we need to know about Ibiza’s and Majorca’s alcohol restrictions ahead of our travels.

-Drinking Culture in Ibiza and Majorca
+What's the Drinking Culture Like in Ibiza and Majorca?

+two glasses with drinks on a beach